 Fountain Pens are the embodiment of preferring quality over efficiency, patience over haste, and a solid appreciation for old-world style.
 They provide a beautiful approach for anyone to give some class to their signatures, handwritten letters, calligraphy, or general writing.

-This is the total beginner’s guide to all things fountain pens from the anatomy of a pen, to how to use one, cleaning, and finally storing a fountain pen.
+This is the total beginner’s guide to fountain pens from the anatomy of a pen, to how to use one, cleaning, and finally storing a fountain pen.

 When fountain pen users start throwing around terms like nib or converter it can seem a bit daunting, but this guide has been written to cut through the confusing and give you the confidence to dive into the wonderful world of fountain pens.